NorwegianVeterinaryInstitute/DPI/journal/2025-04-02_debugging_improvement.md

 ```
 ok - working

-- reformatting the nf pipeline to allow adding the results to the database
+- [x] reformatting the nf pipeline to allow adding the results to the database
+- [ ] debugging - the output in table is not the correct tables - need to check python script and lack tables